Sushmita Shrestha Sushmita Shrestha

 • You prefer less crowded trails and a more solitary experience

-• You're looking for a challenging expedition with higher technical demands
+• You're looking for a challenging expedition with higher technical demands and mix of alpine and fixed line climbing

 • You're interested in diverse landscapes and ecosystems